-If the pump is suspected of having an air leak, after eliminating oil contamination as the cause of poor performance, use a plastic sealing compound to seal over suspected areas, such as joints, connections plugs and any penetrations into the vacuum area and check pump blank off performance.
+If the pump is suspected of having an air leak, after eliminating oil contamination as the causes of poor performance, use a plastic sealing compound to seal over suspected area, such as joints, connections plugs and any penetrations into the vacuum area and check pump blank off performance before making permanent repairs with Kinseal.
 If gasketed connections are suspected, remake the connections.
 Plastic sealing compound may be used to make temporary gaskets; these should not be made too thick since the material may be squeezed into the pump.
 Check the shaft seal for mechanical defects, such as a cracked carbon washer or hardened rubber components.

-For checking leaks, a fast acting total pressure gauge used with acetone or a sensitive freon leak detector can be used.
+For checking leaks, a fast acting total pressure gauge used with acetone or a sensitive helium leak detector can be used.
 A helium leak detector is the most convenient to use if available.